shallomkanyori/sorting_algorithms/README.md

 [3-quick_sort.c](3-quick_sort.c) implements a function that sorts an array of integers in ascending order using the Quick sort algorithm
 - Prototype: `void quick_sort(int *array, size_t size);`
 - Implements the Lomuto partition scheme; The pivot is always the last element of the partition being sorted.
-- Print the array after each time two elements are swapped
+- Prints the `array` after each time two elements are swapped

 [3-O](3-O) contains the big O notations of the time complexity of the Quick sort algorithm, with 1 notation per line:
 - in the best case